zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Dad says, “I’d like to think of her” – I’d like to imagine her – “as being in heaven and she’s gone to meet her maker.”
 “Heaven” (heaven ) in many religions is a place where God lives, where you go after you die o r where you may go after you die.
 According to the theologians in the rock group  the Bangles, “Heaven Is A Place on Earth,” but I don’t think many people beli eve that.
 The expression “gone to meet your maker” (maker) means that you have die d.
 It’s another way of saying someone has died and has gone on to meet God .
 God here being the maker of the world and of all things.

 Sarah says, “I don’t think there’s an afterlife for  animals, Dad.”
-An “afterlife” (afterlife) is a state that your soul is in after i t dies.
+An “afterlife” (afterlife) is a state that your soul is in after it dies.
 It’s the idea that you have a soul or spirit that continues living on, or it coul d simply refer to whatever happens to you after you die, whatever continued existence you have.
 Sarah says, “It’s all just part of the circle of life.”
 The phrase “circl e of life” is sometimes used to talk about the natural processes of birth, life, and dea th.

 Dad says, “Okay, I thought we could have a funeral for her so we can pay our respects.”
 A “funeral” (funeral) is a ceremony that  you hold after someone dies, often intended to honor the person who has died – t o give friends and family a chance to talk about the person, perhaps, or rememb er the person.
 “To pay your respects” (respects) – notice it’s plural – means t o honor someone’s memory or to remember someone in a nice way by actually going  to his or her funeral.